New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 I know…that’s not exactly a simple answer, but it’s true!

-Whatever your preferences are, just make sure to clean off your favorite toys after using any sensitizing lubes.
+No matter what you play with, just make sure to clean off your favorite toys after using any sensitizing lubes.

 During penetrative sex, your partner will also feel the effects from a warming, cooling, or tingling lubricant if a condom isn’t being used — so that’s something to be aware of, as well.